 Open offices and co-working spaces

 Open-plan offices and co-working spaces have grown increasingly popular in the last decade.
 By nature, these office spaces encourage interactions between people, something we’ve been moving away from in light of the pandemic.
 In order to minimise the risk of excessive contact, simple measures that offices could implement include:

-- Ensuring desks and workstations are 1.5 metres apart
+Ensuring desks and workstations are 1.5 meters apart

 Taping or marking entry, exit and circulation routes around the office, to control the flow of people